 Europe's third-quarter earnings have mostly topped markets' low expectations and investors are rewarding beats more handsomely than they have in years, even though weak China demand is a cause for caution.

-ASOS (LON:ASOS) stock fell 2% after the fashion retailer posted another big loss after posting full-year results, but chief executive José Antonio Ramos Calamonte backed progress in the company’s turnaround.
+ASOS (LON:ASOS) stock fell 7% after the fashion retailer posted another big loss with its full-year results, even as chief executive José Antonio Ramos Calamonte backed progress in the company’s turnaround.

-Oil prices stabilized Tuesday, after the previous session’s strong gains, with the proximity to the extremely tight US presidential election limiting trading ranges.
+Oil prices rose Tuesday, adding to the previous session’s strong gains, as traders began to focus on the US presidential election.

 This was the second time OPEC+ has extended its 2.2 million bpd cut, illustrating how concerned the producing countries are about global demand.